sgravrock/jasmine.github.io/_faq/async/010-mixed-style.md

 on to the next one at the right time.
 If a spec takes a `done` callback, that means "I'm done when I call the callback".
-If a spec returns a promise, either explicitly or by using the `async` keyword, it means "I'm done when the returned promise is settled".
+If a spec returns a promise, either explicitly or by using the `async` keyword, it means "I'm done when the returned promise is resolved or rejected".
 Those two things can't both be true, and Jasmine has no way of resolving the ambiguity.
-Future readers of the spec are also likely to have trouble understanding the intent of the spec.
+Future readers are also likely to have trouble understanding the intent of the spec.

 Usually people who ask this question are dealing with one of two situations.
 Either they're using `async` just to be able to `await` and not to signal